ZhiyuZhang/MALATANG/README.md

 @ run0.class  ! align the CO data to the HCN data

 @ run1.class  ! baseline subtraction, and qualify the data, output qualify.dat

+    TODO: 1). smartly cut edge channels
+          2). output qualified spectra (instead of an array file).
+          3). more statistic analysis (Histogram fitting, find outliers, and more)  for the output array.